Single Ventricle Interstage Clinic

 To improve outcomes for infants during this extremely vulnerable time, the Heart Institute at Cincinnati Children’s has a dedicated Single Ventricle Interstage Clinic with the expressed mission to decrease morbidity and mortality during the interstage period.
 The clinic provides a standardized multidisciplinary approach to optimize clear communication and care coordination with all healthcare providers involved in the care of these babies.

-Infants in the Single Ventricle Clinic are followed closely by a small group of physicians, dietitians, a nurse coordinator, and a speech therapist familiar with these very complex patients.
+Infants in the Single Ventricle Interstage Clinic are followed closely by specialists familiar with these very complex patients, including:

 Once home after the initial surgery, families are provided with equipment for home monitoring of their baby's weight and oxygen level to improve growth and nutritional outcomes.